Towards Flexible Anonymous Networks: FAN Case Study: The Dropmark

+This plugin is set up and activated alongside the Activate signal from Fig.~\ref{fig:dropmarkdef}, and cleaned from the circuit upon a Be Silent event which instructs the padding machine to stop sending padding cells or delaying regular exit cells to match the padding distribution.

-The Dropmark defense padding machine is designed to reproduce the watermark of the Dropmark attack to increase false positives significantly.
-That is, an adversary observing the network either on the Guard relay or the wire should observe a watermark on every Tor circuit regardless of malicious exit relays serving on the other end of the circuit, rendering the Dropmark attack unreliable.
-The defense idea is to make the base-rate fallacy~\cite{brfalacy, perry-blogpost, juarez-ccs14} a significant problem for the dropmark listener.
-Upon flagging a dropmark, the probability of misclassification would be high.
-That is, the probability that the observed and ``dropmarked'' Tor client is not actually connected to a malicious exit relay would be high under reasonable total exit bandwidth compromised fraction.
+In summary, the Dropmark defense padding machine is designed to produce a Dropmark and absorb any real attacker's attempt.
+That is, an adversary observing the network either on the Guard relay or on the wire should observe the \textbf{\emph{same}} watermark on every Tor circuit regardless of \textbf{\emph{adaptive}} malicious exit relays injecting traffic on the other end of the circuit, rendering this traffic confirmation technique unreliable, since the presence or absence of an adversarial exit exploiting Tor's protocol robustness features is independent of the observed behavior.